vivekreddybanala/t-mobile/CODE_REVIEW.md

     - For Button Search Accessibility is fixed and its 97%.

 Note:-
-    - For search debounce for 500ms is added.
+    - For search debounce for 500ms is added in books api.
     - Spinner is added for search field.